COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Proposed Method

 \section{Proposed Method}

 \Cref{fig:cold_loss} illustrates our proposed solution to uncertainty-aware multimodal fusion.
-In this section, we first discuss how we estimate modality-wise uncertainty by learning unimodal latent distributions over the temporal context, and we present our approach to derive the audiovisual fusion weights based on unimodal context variance.
-Then, we introduce two key optimisation constraints that are imposed on the variance norms of unimodal latent distributions and discuss their implementation details.
+Although this section describes the proposed fusion only in audiovisual settings, note that it can be easily extended to tasks with more than two modalities.
+In this section, we first discuss how we estimate modality-wise uncertainty by learning unimodal latent distributions over the temporal context, and we present our approach to derive the fusion weights based on unimodal context variance.
+Then, we introduce two key optimisation constraints imposed on the variance norms of unimodal latent distributions and describe their implementations.